 Leptin increases after overeating, which is why it is often called the satiety hormone.
 However, its action is more important for long-term weight regulation; leptin goes down during periods of starvation and is elevated in obesity.

-Decreases in leptin are also related to increases in appetite.
+Decreases in leptin and leptin resistance are also related to increases in appetite.
 It is the classic yo-yo dieting story: you greatly restrict your calories and lose 30 pounds of fat, quickly.
 Prior to your diet, your body had been secreting leptin at a high level but, after the fat loss, your leptin levels fall.
 The decrease in leptin sends a hunger signal to your brain that your fat stores are low (“Send food!”).
 This hormonal message is hard to ignore, and you may be tempted to increase your calorie intake.

 The metabolic hormones do not act in isolation.
 Ghrelin and leptin work together with cortisol, insulin, the thyroid hormones and others, in a delicate interplay to keep the metabolism humming.
 To help them function at their peak, follow the steps below.

 Not only will these changes improve your metabolism, but they may also reduce your risk of developing chronic diseases, such as cardiovascular disease, cancer, and Alzheimer’s disease.